Summer of '69: Chart performance

 The song debuted at its peak position, number 9, on August 10, on the Norwegian Singles Chart and stayed there for another four weeks before falling off the charts.
 "Summer of '69" charted on the Swedish Singles Chart for five consecutive weeks.
 Having debuted at number twenty on December 13, and peaked at number thirteen two weeks later.
 The single spent another three weeks on the chart before falling off.
 The track peaked at number seventeen on the Austrian Singles Chart, and remained on the country's chart for five weeks.
 The single's most commercially successful charting territory was the Netherlands, where it peaked at number 4 on September 22, 1990.
 The single's least successful chart territory was Germany.
 Having peaked on the country's singles chart at number sixty-two, the single spent the next five weeks fluctuating down the chart.

-In 1985 the song won the BMI (Broadcast Music Inc.) Citation of Achievement for US radio airplay, the following year 1986 – Procan Award (Performing Rights Organization of Canada) for Canadian radio airplay and in 2000 it won a Socan Classics Award for more than 100,000 Canadian radio performances.
-In a poll conducted by Decima Research in 2006, "Summer of '69" was voted the best driving song among Canadians who sing in their cars.
-The song topped the survey with both sexes, and with French and English-speaking Canadians.
-In 2010, the song was voted the "hottest summer song" in Germany.
-In another poll, this time by Canadian magazine Chart, "Summer of '69" was voted the fourth best song of all time in 2000; four years earlier it had been voted the twenty-fourth best song of all time.
-The song was ranked No. 17 on CBC Radio's 50 Tracks: The Canadian Version.
-In 2008, the song was voted the 87th best-song of all time by radio listeners in Norway, becoming the second highest Adams song ranked, the highest being "(Everything I Do) I Do It for You" from 1991.
-It was voted the fourth best song ever on Radio 2, a Belgian radio station, in 2008.